View essential information and videos about the changes to teaching and learning and campus facilities from September

 MCM4014Field Botany (20 credits)

-Field Botany introduces you to plant identification through intensive exposure to a variety of species across a number of habitats.
-The module will enhance your understanding and experience of the standard UK method for identifying plant communities, the National Vegetation Classification (NVC).
+Field Botany provides an introduction to plant identification through intensive exposure to a variety of species across a number of habitats.
+The module will also enhance your understanding and experience of the standard UK method for identifying plant communities, the National Vegetation Classification (NVC).
 This is achieved through a field course, based at Edge Hill University, using local habitats, in addition to participation in laboratory sessions.
 You will be assessed through a specimen collection and identification test.